-- Unlawfully discriminate against a student on the basis of sex, race, creed, religion, color, national origin, age, veteran or military status, sexual orientation, gender expression-or, gender identity, disability, or the use of a trained dog guide or service animal; - Deprive a student of the student's constitutional right to freedom of speech and press; the constitutional right to peaceably assemble and to petition the government and its representatives for a redress of grievances; or, the constitutional right to the free exercise of religion and to have the student's school free from sectarian control or influence, subject to reasonable limitations upon the time, place, and manner of exercising the right; - Deprive a student of the student's constitutional right to be secure in the student's person, papers, and effects against unreasonable searches and seizures; - Unlawfully interfere in a student's pursuit of an education while in the custody of the Districtschool district; or - Deprive a student of the student's right to an equal educational opportunity, in whole or in part, by a school district without due process of law.
+- 1. Unlawfully discriminate against a student on the basis of sex, race, creed, religion, color, national origin, age, veteran or military status, sexual orientation, gender expression, gender or identity, disability, or the use of a trained dog guide or service animal; - 2.• Deprive a student of the student's constitutional right to freedom of speech and press; the constitutional right to peaceably assemble and to petition the government and its representatives for a redress of grievances; or the constitutional right to the free exercise of religion and to have the student's school free from sectarian control or influence, subject to reasonable limitations upon the time, place, and manner of exercising the right; - 3.
+Deprive a student of the student's constitutional right to be secure in the student's person, papers, and effects against unreasonable searches and seizures; - 4.• Unlawfully interfere in a student's student's pursuit of an education while in the custody of the school district District; or - 5.• Deprive a student of the student's right to an equal educational opportunity, in whole or in part, by a school district without due process of law.